Gusik002/QA-Engineer-/README.md

 - BI and web analytics platforms with SQL‑based data validation
 - Release gating, regression planning, and TestRail/Jira workflows

-Those projects are under NDA, so this repository uses public targets, but follows the same structure and practices I apply at work.
+Those projects are under NDA, so this repository uses public targets but follows the same structure and practices I apply at work.

 ---